Optimal Scheduling Policy for Minimizing Age of Information with a Relay: System Model

-As the wireless channel fluctuates over time, not all communications are successful.
-Therefore, reception of sampled status from sensors or delivery of update to destination nodes can be failed due to wireless randomness.
-It is known that transmission error is dominated by the outage event defined as link capacity becomes lower than transmission rate \cite{Tse_book}.
-Let us denote the outage probability of communication link between the relay and the sensor $k$ as $p_k \in \left[0,1\right)$.
-Also, $q_k \in \left[ 0, 1 \right)$ represents the outage probability of communication link between the relay and the destination node $k$.
-We assume that outage occurs independently across any links with sensors and destination nodes.
+Due to the fluctuation of wireless channels over time, not all communications are successful.
+Consequently, the reception of sampled data from sensors or the delivery of updates to destination nodes can fail due to wireless randomness.
+In our paper, we primarily focus on communication errors caused by outages, which occur when the wireless channel gain falls below a certain threshold.
+As a result, the distribution of errors is independent for different communication links, as the wireless channels are independent from each other.
+Let us define the error probability of the communication link between the coordinating relay and sensor $k$ as $p_k \in [0, 1)$, where $p_k$ represents the likelihood of an error occurring.
+Similarly, $q_k \in [0, 1)$ represents the error probability of the communication link between the coordinating relay and destination node $k$.
+It is important to note that both $p_k$ and $q_k$ are constants since the channel fading distribution remains fixed.

-In order to measure timeliness of update, we define AoI of a process at the relay, and at the destination node as time elapsed since corresponding sensor samples status that was delivered most recently to relay and to the corresponding destination node, respectively.
-In this work, time-slotted model is adopted.
+In order to measure timeliness of update, we define the AoI of a process at the coordinating relay, and at the destination node as the time elapsed since the corresponding sensor had sampled the status that was delivered most recently to the coordinating relay and to the corresponding destination node, respectively.
+In this work, a time-slotted model is adopted.
 Time slots are indexed by positive integer $t \in \mathbb{Z}^+$.
-If we denote AoI of process $k$ at the relay, and at the destination node in time $t$ as $g_k(t)$ and $h_k(t)$, respectively, where $\eta_k(t)$ and $\zeta_k(t)$ is time when the sensor $k$ generated the most-recent update at the relay and the destination node $k$, respectively.
+If we define the AoI of process $k$ at the coordinating relay, and at the destination node at time slot $t$ as $g_k(t)$ and $h_k(t)$, respectively, where $\eta_k(t)$ and $\zeta_k(t)$ are the times when sensor $k$ generated the most-recent update that the coordinating relay and the destination node $k$ possess, respectively.